-Through an exclusive methodology, this Professional Master's Degree will take you into the territory of audiovisual culture.
-The graphic design professional needs to know the audiovisual phenomena that move in the same paradigms as graphic communication.
-The influence of some media on others, the different combinations of media and the new graphic products that incorporate different techniques and approaches from other communicative areas are a knowledge that will open new lines of thought and work.
+Through an exclusive methodology this Professional Master's Degree will take you into the territory of audiovisual culture.
+Graphic design professionals need to know the audiovisual phenomena that move in the same paradigms of graphic communication.
+The influence of some media on others, the different combinations of media and the new graphic products that incorporate different techniques and approaches from other communicative areas, are a knowledge that will open new lines of thought and work.

-In this sense, having knowledge in all possible aspects of work is a window to very interesting possibilities and explorable paths.
+In this sense, having knowledge in all possible aspects of work is a gateway to very interesting possibilities and new avenues to explore.

 Therefore, this program will address the aspects that a designer needs to know to plan, develop and finalize any audiovisual project.
-An educational path that will scale the student's skills to help them achieve the challenges of a top professional.
+A formative program that will help students to achieve success in the challenges of a first-class professional.

 Multimedia Design is presented as a viable option for a professional who decides to work independently but also to be part of any organization or company.
 An interesting avenue of professional development that will benefit from the specific knowledge that we now make available to you in this program.

-This Professional Master's Degree in Multimedia Design contains the most complete and up to date educational program on the university scene.
-The most important features of the program include:
+This Professional Master's Degree in Multimedia Design contains the most complete and up-to-date program on the market.
+The most important features include:

-- " Development of a large number of case studies presented by experts - " Graphic, schematic, and highly practical contents - " The latest developments and cutting-edge advances in this area - " Practical exercises where the self evaluation process can be carried out to improve learning - " Innovative and highly efficient methodologies - " Theoretical lessons, questions to the expert, debate forums on controversial topics, and individual reflection assignments - " Availability of content from any fixed or portable device with internet connection
+- Development of a Large Number of Case Studies Presented by Experts - Graphic, schematic, and highly practical contents - The latest developments and cutting-edge advances in this field - Practical Exercises where the Self-assessment Process can be Carried Out in Order to Improve Learning - Innovative and highly efficient methodologies - Theoretical lessons, questions to the expert, debate forums on controversial topics, and individual reflection assignments - Content that is accessible from any fixed or portable device with an Internet connection